 We will collect:

 We collect this information for displaying and thus calculating your performances in the platform to provide accurate summary of your performances as well as predictions in final exam.
-Also, to allow us to send news items and marketing content to students and service updates and to allow us to review and mark your personal statement.
+Also, this allows us to send news items and marketing content to students and service updates.
 We ask for optional information (labelled above) to give you a better experience as a student to plan your revision.

 All students need to accept these terms and conditions to provide their information, so that we may provide you with the service, including processing of your marks, and also marking of your personal statements.
 Without your acceptance of these terms, we would be unable to provide you with our full service.